The 80/20 Rule: How To Achieve More With Less In Life

 The 80/20 Rule

-This is the 80/20 rule — where 80% of results (or output) in a situation come from 20% of causes (or input).
+This is the 80/20 rule — where 80% of the results in a situation come from 20% of the causes.
 This phenomenon was first discovered by Vilfredo Pareto, an Italian Economist who found that approximately 80% of the land in Italy was owned by 20% of the population.
 He first observed this principle while gardening and noticed that 20% of the peapods yielded 80% of harvested peas.

 This 80/20 effect is also known as the Pareto principle, the 80/20 principle, and the law of the vital few, where “vital few” refers to the vital few factors that contribute to much of the outcome.